Some evidence is spoken aloud in court, and some evidence is presented in writing. Written evidence is called an affidavit.

 Then add your information beside "What are the facts?" using numbered paragraphs.
-If you look at the left-hand margin of these forms, you'll see tips on what to write in the form.
+The left margin of the form has tips about what to write in the form.

-Supreme Court affidavits look a bit more complicated.
-Look at our sample affidavit to see how it looks with all the information filled in.
+Look at our sample Supreme Court affidavit to see how it looks with all the information filled in.

 How to fill in a Supreme Court affidavit

-Start with the top right-hand corner.
-The information you write here will help the court identify your affidavit.
+- In the top right corner, you enter information to help the court identify your affidavit.
 (You'll have to keep track of the number of affidavits you fill out in your family law case and number them in order.
 The date will be the date that you get the affidavit sworn or affirmed.)